kdricemt/kdricemt.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student at The University of Tokyo / Department of Aeronautics and Astronautics.
+I am an incoming Ph.D. student at The University of Tokyo / Department of Aeronautics and Astronautics.
+I am also an incoming Ph.D. student at Stanford Aero/Astro from September.
 My research interest includes:
-- solving complex spacecraft guidance, navigation, and control (GN&C) problems with reinforcement learning
+- Autonomous guidance,navigation,control,and decision-making of spacecrafts.
+- Spacecraft swarma and distributeds space systems.
-- navigation in cis-lunar space
+- Navigation at lunarsurface and cis-lunar space.
-- space system development and operation under uncertainties
-- spacecraft trajectory design
+- Spacecraft trajectory design and optimization.
+- Small satellite system design.

 Besides my research, I am also working on thermal design and on-board software development for the EQUULEUS project, which is a 6-U cubesat for cis-lunar region exploration.